Kinda Pregnant: Plot

 Megan visits Lainy at her school, inviting her to join her at a therapeutic class for pregnant women.
 Lainy grabs a helium balloon beneath her dress in lieu of the fake belly to make it appear as if she is pregnant.
 Fallon also shows up at the class, pretending to be pregnant.

-When visiting Megan to babysit her son, Lainy kisses Josh; they go into the garage, his bedroom here.
-Before they have sex, she insists Josh keep on an eye mask and keeps her shirt on to keep her fake pregnancy from being discovered.
+When at Megan's to babysit her son, Lainy kisses Josh; they go into the garage, his bedroom here.
+Before they have sex, she insists Josh not see nor touch her to keep her fake pregnancy from being discovered.
 They have sex in the cowgirl position, during which the garage door opens by mistake.
 After Josh admits he feels he can really trust her and believes they could make it together with the baby, she leaves abruptly, saying she cannot continue with him.

 Lainy confides to Fallon about getting rid of her (non-existent) baby and is overheard by Shirley, who tells Kate about it.
 At Kate's joint baby shower, Megan, her husband and Josh arrive upon Shirley's invitation.
 Lainy places a roast chicken up her dress to keep up the fake pregnancy, but when confronted about it, drops the chicken and tells everyone she is not really pregnant, whereupon the upset Megan and Josh leave.

 Kate and Megan both reconcile with Lainy.
 She finally tells Josh she loves him and her real name.
 Dave visits Lainy, who first lies to him saying he is going to be the father of triplets and then watches his relief when she removes her fake pregnant cushion.

 Lainy goes back to teaching when one of her students tells her there is a Zamboni outside.
 They all go out to meet Josh, who confesses his love for her.
 They ride the Zamboni, accidentally causing extensive property damage on the way from the school.